 How to get there:

 By Car/Scooter: Kaohsiung, take National Highway 10 or provincial highway 28 to Qishan.
 The temple is on the top of the hill near the center of town.
+Looking for scooter rental in Kaohsiung?
+You can check out Klook here or KKday here to search for options.
+You can check also out our scooter rental guide here.

 By Bus: From Zuyping HSR station, you can take the E01A bus to Qishan.
 It's about a 20 minute walk from the Qishan Bus Station.
+You can book tickets to travel to Kaohsiung via inter-city bus on Klook here.

 Please see below: